FLOL: Fast Baselines for Real-World Low-Light Enhancement: Related Work

-{There are recent models that leverage Fourier information to solve LLIE.
-For example, \textit{Li et al.}~\cite{Li2023ICLR} studies how to extract lightness and noise in the Fourier space.
+There are recent models that exploit Fourier information to solve LLIE.
+For example, Li \textit{et al.}~\cite{Li2023ICLR} studies how to extract lightness and noise in the Fourier space.
 They noticed that it is beneficial to incorporate space and frequency information into neural networks.
-Also, \textit{Huang et al.}~\cite{deepfourier} suggested before that illumination information is contained within the amplitude component, thus, this component differs from low to high images and it is related to the lightness level on images (please see Fig. \ref{fig:2}).
-In consequence, this property was exploited by \emph{Wang et al.} in FourLLIE ~\cite{wang2023fourllie}, where they developed a new 2-stage deep neural network to enhance dark images using Fourier frequency information. }
+Also, Huang\textit{ et al.}~\cite{deepfourier} and Li \textit{et al.}~\cite{uhdll} suggested before that illumination information is contained within the amplitude component, thus, this component differs from low to high images and it is related to the lightness level on them.
+In consequence, Wang\emph{ et al.} leveraged this idea in FourLLIE ~\cite{wang2023fourllie}. }